nugaon/bicyclechain/README.md

 The blockchain nodes configuration can differ from one another.
 You can find the exact structure for the correct setup one-by-one in the *src/application/localnodes/{localnode}/ILocalNodeConfig.ts*.

 ## Run the application
+Install lib dependencies that the node packages use
+> sudo apt-get install -y python build-essential

 Run the application with PM2 (or with any other alternative which can build NodeJS Typescript code).

 For PM2 you should install the typescript module with